 The West Mountain Regional Health Alliance is a coalition of health care leaders, providers and agencies working to improve health in Pitkin, Garfield and Eagle Counties.
 Read more...

-This month’s VISTA spotlight is Megan Beirne of CASA of the Ninth.
+This month’s VISTA spotlight is Anna Thomas of Highwater Farm.

-What made you want to become a VISTA?
+What made you want to become a VISTA volunteer?

-What are you plans for after your year of service as a VISTA volunteer?
+What are you looking forward to as a VISTA volunteer?

 United Way of Battlement to the Bells is a active participant in Colorado’s statewide 2-1-1 information and assistance program.
 More information about the 2-1-1 Program here in Western Colorado can be found by clicking this link or the 2-1-1 logo.